1. Home

 An energy audit is an assessment to evaluate the energy-efficiency of a building.
 These evaluations are available for both residential homes and commercial buildings, with the goal of identifying where energy is wasted.

-An estimated 55% of energy used in U.S. homes is for heating and cooling, while the remaining amount is used for other appliances, electronics, lighting, and more.
+An estimated 55% of energy used in U.S. homes is for heating and cooling, while the remaining amount is used for other appliances, electronics, lighting, and water heating.
 Energy auditors inspect your home's insulation, appliance efficiency, air leakage, and more.

-The benefits are undeniable: Improving the efficiency of your home can reduce your utility costs.
-At the same time, you’re making your home more comfortable and sustainable.
+The benefits are undeniable: Improving the efficiency of your home can reduce your utility costs and your home gets more comfortable and sustainable.

 Why Are Energy Audits Important?